betaglot/plantabeta/docs/dev/StyleGuide.md

 Concept, Object Property

-MotoTimeline is orange as a header but it is not prefixed with an Icon.
+MoveTimeline is orange as a header but it is not prefixed with an Icon.

 ::: warning Incorrect Syntax 🟠<move>Arm.🟠<move>ArmPut()</move></move>